-Assumed initial public offering price per share \$ 5.00 Pro forma net tangible book value per share as of December 31, 2022, before giving effect to this offering \$ 5,108,000 Increase in pro forma net tangible book value per share attributable to new investors purchasing shares in this offering \$ 0.65 Pro forma as adjusted net tangible book value per share, after giving effect to this offering \$ 1.14 Dilution per share to new investors purchasing shares in this offering \$ 3.86
+ф 5.00 Assumed initial public offering price per share \$ 5.00 Pro forma net tangible book value per share as of December 31, 2022, before giving effect to this offering \$ 5,108,000 Increase in pro forma net tangible book value per share attributable to new investors purchasing shares in this offering \$ 0.65 Pro forma as adjusted net tangible book value per share, after giving effect to this offering . \$ 1.14 Dilution per share to new investors purchasing shares in this offering \$ 3.86

-Each \$1.00 increase or decrease in the assumed initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), would increase or decrease, as applicable, our pro forma as adjusted net tangible book value per share to new investors by \$0.20, and would increase or decrease, as applicable, dilution per share to new investors in this offering by \$0.78, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$5.00 per share, would increase or decrease, as applicable, our pro forma as adjusted net tangible book value per share to new investors by \$0.20, and would increase or decrease, as applicable, dilution per share to new investors in this offering by \$0.78, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.
 In addition, to the extent any outstanding options or warrants are exercised, new investors would experience further dilution.
-If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value per share, and the dilution in pro forma net tangible book value per share to new investors in this offering would be \$3.89 per share.
+If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value per share would be \$1.11 per share, and the dilution in pro forma net tangible book value per share to new investors in this offering would be \$3.89 per share.

-The following table summarizes, on a pro forma as adjusted basis as described above, the difference between existing stockholders (after giving effect to (i) the Stock Split and (ii) the automatic conversion of all outstanding shares of our preferred stock and outstanding convertible notes into shares of common stock upon the closing of this offering) and new investors with respect to the number of shares of common stock purchased from us, the total consideration paid to us and the assumed initial public offering price of \$5.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), before deducting underwriting discounts and commissions and estimated offering expenses:
+The following table summarizes, on a pro forma as adjusted basis as described above, the difference between existing stockholders (after giving effect to (i) the Stock Split, (ii) the automatic conversion of all outstanding shares of our preferred stock and outstanding convertible notes into shares of common stock upon the closing of this offering) and new investors with respect to the number of shares of common stock purchased from us, the total consideration paid to us and the assumed initial public offering price of \$5.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses:

-Shares Purchased Total Con Average

-Price Per

-Number Percent Amount Percent Share

-Existing stockholders 10,557,134 82% \$ 40,182,897 77% \$ 3.81

-New public investors 2,400,000 18% \$ 12,000,000 23% \$ 5.00

-Total 12,957,134 100.0% \$ 52,182,933 100.0%
+Shares Pur Shares Purchased Total Consideration .
+Price Per Number Percent Amount Percent Share Existing stockholders 10,557,134 82% \$ 40,182,897 77% \$ 3.81 New public investors 2,400,000 18% \$ 12,000,000 23% \$ 5.00 Total 12,957,134 100.0% \$ 52,182,933 100.0%